Historical comparison of competition among algae in waters around the Pacific Northwest provides more evidence for increased ocean acidification.

 They’re convinced this is a result of climate change, as the ocean absorbs more and more fossil fuel carbon from the atmosphere.
 That “no hypothesis” paper addressed a number of alternate explanations for why this could be happening and knocked them down one by one.
 Now, a graduate student who has been working with them on Tatoosh has published another paper adding to the case for climate change, this time by studying one of the most basic organisms on the island: algae.

 Sophie McCoy, a PhD candidate, examined competitive dynamics among crustose coralline algae, a group of species living in the waters around Tatoosh Island.
 They grow skeletons made of calcium carbonate, much like other shelled organisms such as mussels and oysters.
-As people burn fossil fuels and release carbon into the atmosphere, the ocean absorbs a big chunk of it, causing pH levels drop and make the water more acidic.
+As people burn fossil fuels and release carbon into the atmosphere, the ocean absorbs a big chunk of it, causing pH levels to drop and make the water more acidic.
 Crustose coralline algae and shellfish have difficulty producing their skeletons and shells in such an environment, and can provide an early indicator of how increasing ocean acidification affects marine life.

 “Coralline algae is one of the poster organisms for studying ocean acidification,” said McCoy.
 “On one hand, they can grow faster because of increased carbon dioxide in the water, but on the other hand, ocean acidification makes it harder for them to deposit the skeleton.
 It’s an important tradeoff.”